 The Battle between Good and Evil

-I constantly get email from youth who say they have two natures they call different names.
-What it really comes down to is darkness and light or good and evil.
-Youth today need strong role models who are grounded.
-It would also be advantageous if they were Christians who lived the life 24 hours a day, seven days a week.
+The forces we face today really all come down to is darkness and light or good and evil.
+There is no grey area.
+Youth today need strong role models who are grounded in the Christian worldview.
+These must be Christians who live the life 24 hours a day, seven days a week.

 A day is coming when the Temple Mount will have the Jewish Temple on it.